Image by Giphy

 There is a double standard surrounding fans of boy bands, and it has nothing to do with gender—it has to do with age.
 No fans get as unfairly dumbed down as boy band fans, particularly One Directions'.
 To assume that all fans of boy bands are consumerized teenage girls is not only incorrect, but it disqualifies a large percentage of the fandom who are actually adult women (and men).
 While yes, boybands do in fact attract throngs of young females, don’t chalk that up to more than what it is and that’s good marketing.

-Dr. Jamie Goodwin-Uhlerh has published multiple studies on the psychology of fan culture.
+Dr. Jamie Goodwin-Uhler has published multiple studies on the psychology of fan culture.
 When asked if she had any theories as to what might attract out-of-demographic women to the One Direction fandom, she explained that "the experience of allowing oneself unabashed infatuation with handsome, famous, unreachable young men might recreate the kind of teenage abandonment that we (as adults) wonder to be long-lost.
 Adolescence is a powerful developmental period, rife with complicated feelings, a steeped-in-hormones search through and discovery of one's sexuality and identity.
 Boy band fandom could allow one to re-experience that some of that youthful, vital energy—and for a person slogging through the often un-fun responsibilities of adulthood, that energy could be intoxicating."

-Case in point: The stereotype that all diehard boyband fans are weeping teenage girls as dated it as it is shallow.
+Case in point: The stereotype that all diehard boyband fans are weeping teenage girls is as dated as it is shallow.
 The impact of boy bands on the adult over 18 is actually very real and rooted in the many struggles of the human condition.
 Here are a seven self-proclaimed adult Directioners explaining why they personally are obsessed with 1D.

 The thing about being an adult and loving a boy band is that you have way more options than if you were a teenager.
 When I was a kid, I wanted to go to every Backstreet Boys show on their Millenium tour—but my mom was obviously not going fund that.
 Now, I can make my own decisions—whether they're responsible or not.
 I can stay up all night to attend Good Morning America or the Today show and still make it to work on time.
 I can open up a credit card, max it out, and travel all around the country and Canada to see One Direction as many times as I want.
 I had to go into double digits to feel fulfilled.
 I'm still paying off that credit card bill, and my only regret is that I wasn't able to make it to a show in Buffalo when Harry wore a gay pride flag as a cape.